-To report Harassment/Sexual Misconduct or to obtain assistance in determining whether or not you have been or are a victim of Harassment/Sexual Misconduct, students should contact the Dean of Student Affairs in Campus Center Room 328, or by calling (419)448-2062.
+To report Harassment or to obtain assistance in determining whether or not you have been or are a victim of Harassment, students should contact the Dean of Student Affairs in Campus Center Room 328, or by calling (419)448-2062.
 As an alternative to the Dean of Student Affairs, students may also contact the Director of Security in Campus Center Room 206 or by calling (419)448-2211.
 Students are also free to contact the Tiffin City Police Department to file appropriate charges.

-Harassment/Sexual misconduct between students will be investigated by the Dean of Student Affairs Office.
-Harassment/Sexual misconduct between students and staff or students and faculty will be jointly investigated by the appropriate Vice President and the Dean of Student Affairs.
+Harassment between students will be investigated by the Dean of Student Affairs Office.
+Harassment between students and staff or students and faculty will be jointly investigated by the appropriate Vice President and the Dean of Student Affairs.
 Students are also free to contact the Tiffin City Police Department to file appropriate charges.

 All complaints will be investigated in a timely and responsible manner.
-Students charged with harassment or sexual misconduct will be referred to the appropriate judicial body.
+Students charged with harassment will be referred to the appropriate conduct body.
 Confidentiality of all information obtained during the investigation will be protected, as much as possible, to the extent the investigation is not compromised.
-All witnesses and those interviewed during the investigation are expected to treat the matter as confidential.
+All witnesses and those interviewed during the investigation are encouraged to treat the matter as confidential.
 All students (and others) who are part of the investigation have the duty to answer all questions honestly and completely.
-Individual(s) alleged to have committed harassment/sexual misconduct have the right to be presented with the allegations and have a responsibility and a right to respond to the allegations.
-Both the person(s) claiming harassment/sexual misconduct and the accused have the right to a prompt and complete investigation of the claim as well as learning the result of the investigation.
+Individual(s) alleged to have committed harassment have the right to be presented with the allegations and have a responsibility and a right to respond to the allegations.
+Both the person(s) claiming harassment and the accused have the right to a prompt and complete investigation of the claim.

-If evidence indicates that a student is responsible for harassment/sexual misconduct, the sanction may include suspension from Heidelberg University.
-If evidence supports a finding that a charge of harassment/sexual misconduct is false, the student responsible for bring the false charge may be subject to disciplinary action up to and including suspension.
+If evidence indicates that a student is responsible for harassment, the sanction may include suspension from Heidelberg University.
+If evidence supports a finding that a charge of harassment is false, the student responsible for bring the false charge may be subject to disciplinary action up to and including suspension.

 Confidentiality And Retaliation

-The University will keep all complaints of harassment/sexual misconduct and all communications, such as interviews and witness statements, in strict confidence.
-The University will not tolerate retaliation against any student who complains of harassment/sexual misconduct or provides information in connection with any such complaint.
+The University will keep all complaints of harassment and all communications, such as interviews and witness statements, in strict confidence.
+The University will not tolerate retaliation against any student who complains of harassment or provides information in connection with any such complaint.
 Any student who impedes an investigation, covers up the truth, or retaliates against a complainant shall be subject to disciplinary action up to and including suspension from Heidelberg University.